A properly structured and well-written documentation explaining how to use an API effectively and integrate it easily can help developers big time.

-Build a strong community by answering the questions you see in their support forum, allow consumers to suggest some edits, and keep everyone on the loop regarding the changes.
+Build a strong community by answering the questions you see in their support forum, allowing consumers to suggest some edits, and keeping everyone in the loop regarding the changes.
 Synchronize the Swagger files, merge suggested edits, and update content using the editor to ensure your documents are always updated.

 ReadMe allows you to drag and drop things; you can also customize everything through CSS.
 Markdown Editor, Swagger File Import, and Theme Builder are some of the many features people love about ReadMe.

 It even allows users to make API calls and then copy-paste the actual code samples.
 Furthermore, API logs, API definitions, API Playground, and Dynamic Code Snippets are a few more things, which allow you to craft reference guides.